Analysis | How epidemics have changed the world

-From its point of origin in Wuhan, China, the virus has reached more than 60 countries, with the total number of cases now about 100,000.
+From its apparent point of origin in Wuhan, China, the virus has reached more than 100 countries, with the total number of cases now about 100,000.
 More than 3,000 people have already died.
 Around the world, there are roughly 300 million children who are facing school closures.
 That number is likely to grow.
+Some 16 million people are now living under lockdown in northern Italy.

 Airlines are cutting flights amid growing fears over contagion and travel bans.
 The cruise industry is in crisis.
 Stock market jitters show few signs of abating, while governments plot emergency stimulus funding to reckon with the mounting economic pain born of snarled supply chains and lost business.
 Major sporting events have been called off or will be held behind closed doors.
 Worshipers hoping to pray for better times have been barred from some of the world’s holiest sites.